-Business development leaders routinely have to undertake difficult processes to bring about economic change.
+Business development leaders routinely have to endure difficult circumstances to bring about economic change.
 This is particularly true in developing economies where entrenched systems exist.
-For example, gender inequality remains a major concern across the African continent, Latin America, Eastern Europe, and elsewhere.
+For example, gender inequality remains a major concern across the African continent, Latin America, Eastern Europe and elsewhere.
 Even in developed economies where legislation prohibits unjust practices against women, minorities and other groups, it still happens.
 Laying the groundwork for a gender-neutral economy is a tough ask.

 Planting the Seeds of Change

-Social change advocates are necessary to drive the narrative in a different direction.
 Many patriarchal systems tend to repress economic activity by sidestepping half of the population.
-It has been proven that female empowerment (skills training, education, work) leads to much greater productivity at local level, regional level, and macroeconomic level.
+It has been proven that female empowerment (skills training, education, work, etc.) leads to much greater productivity at the local level, regional level, and macroeconomic level.
 This facilitates the growth of multiple complimentary industries and businesses.
 The Angolan case study is proof of that.
 One such development initiative championed by Dos Santos took place in Humpata in the province of Huila.
 Female farmers were provided with the training and resources to develop a strawberry field.
-By the time it was completed, 120 women were self-employed and contributing to their local community as breadwinners, entrepreneurs, and productive members of society.
+By the time it was completed, 120 women were self-employed and contributing to their local community as breadwinners, entrepreneurs and productive members of society.

 Effective Business Steps for Change Advocacy

 While change is inevitable, it is often accompanied by tremendous resistance.
-People and systems tend to gravitate towards the status quo through for fear of the unknown.
-However, the rapid pace of technological change alone warrants a movement towards new systems and practices.
-This includes an overhaul of telecommunication structures and frameworks, transportation systems, educational systems, and workplace functionality.
+People and systems tend to gravitate towards the status quo due to their fear of the unknown.
+The rapid pace of technological change also warrants movement towards new systems and practices.
+This includes an overhaul of telecommunication structures and frameworks, transportation systems, educational systems and workplace functionality.
 Change advocates have to battle multiple elements simultaneously.
 Several important steps have been identified as necessary for achieving the desired results:

 Provision of resources – talking about change is one thing, but effecting change is an entirely different animal.
 Champions of change need to stand up and be counted.
-These people serve as icons for change movements.
-They are advocates for the change movement.
+These people serve as icons for change movements as they are advocates for it.
 They also facilitate change by providing scholarship opportunities, training and skills development, employment opportunities, access to financing and other resources.

 Leading by example – there is no better exponent of change than a person who talks the talk and walks the walk.
 Fortunately, there are many female business leaders who have proven their worth and continue to generate outsized returns for their movements.

 Change management is a complex topic in closed societies.
-It is often intertwined with culture and politics, and borders on taboo at times.
-However, it is necessary to broach the subject to bring about greater inclusiveness in the economy and more opportunity for women and the youth.
+It is often intertwined with culture and politics, and borders on taboo, at times.
+It is however, necessary to broach the subject to bring about greater inclusiveness in the economy and more opportunity for women and the youth.